Food Justice Undone

 Breaks open the privilege and promise of food justice to envision a radical liberatory future.

 Food justice activists have worked to increase access to healthy food in low-income communities of color across the United States.
-Yet despite their best intentions, they often perpetuate food access inequalities and reinforce racial stereotypes.
+Yet despite their best intentions, they often perpetuate food access inequalities and racial stereotypes.
 Hanna Garth shows how the movement has been affected by misconceptions and assumptions about residents, as well as by unclear definitions of justice and what it means to be healthy.
 Focusing on broad structures and microlevel processes, Garth reveals how power dynamics shape social justice movements in particular ways.

 Autorinnen und Autoren